A Scientist's Pink Cast Leads To Discovery About How The Brain Responds To Disability

 The scans also showed that as circuits involved in controlling the idle arm began to fade, a new signal appeared in the brain, Dosenbach says.

-"We start seeing in the disused motor circuitry these pulses of spontaneous activity that are very large that actually seem to maintain the connection," he says, adding that this would explain how people are able to regain motor skills very quickly after an injured arm or hand has healed.
+"We start seeing in the disused motor circuitry these pulses of spontaneous activity that are very large that actually seem to maintain the connection," he says, adding that this would explain how people are able to regain motor skills quickly after an injured arm or hand has healed.

-And patients who receive constraint-induced therapy do improve quickly, Gauthier, says.
+And patients who receive constraint-induced movement therapy do improve quickly, Gauthier says.
 She and her research team have measured the change by having patients play a video game that tests the performance of their less functional arm — the one that's not constrained.

-"So we're able to track the trajectory of the recovery over time and we can see that a lot of the recovery happens in a very short period of time," she says.
+"So we're able to track the trajectory of the recovery over time, and we can see that a lot of the recovery happens in a very short period of time," she says.

-Gauthier isn't sure whether the pulses Dosenbach discovered can help patients who've had a major stroke or severe brain injury.
+Gauthier says she isn't sure whether the pulses Dosenbach discovered can help patients who've had a major stroke or severe brain injury.

 "Those pulses may go through in a normal brain," she says.
-"But if you have a damaged brain, those pulses may not be happening, we just don't know."
+"But if you have a damaged brain, those pulses may not be happening; we just don't know."